aws-samples/aws-cdk-ecs-refarch-moodle/README.md

 ## Post-deployment steps

+1. **(Required if you followed Option 2 for manual certificate setup)** Configure DNS records:

+   **If CloudFront is enabled** (`enableCloudFront: true`):
+   - Create DNS records for your domain pointing to the CloudFront distribution from the `CLOUDFRONTDNSNAME` output
+   - If using Route 53: Create Alias records (A and AAAA) pointing to the CloudFront distribution
+   - If using another DNS provider: Create a CNAME record pointing to the CloudFront distribution DNS name
+   - Example: `moodle.example.com` → `abcd1234efgh.cloudfront.net`

+   **If CloudFront is disabled** (`enableCloudFront: false`):
+   - Create DNS records for your domain pointing to the Application Load Balancer from the `MOODLEDNSNAME` output
+   - If using Route 53: Create Alias records (A and AAAA) pointing to the ALB
+   - If using another DNS provider: Create a CNAME record pointing to the ALB DNS name
+   - Example: `moodle.example.com` → `moodle-alb-123456789.us-west-2.elb.amazonaws.com`

+   **Note:** If you followed Option 1 (automated Route 53 setup), DNS records were created automatically during deployment and this step can be skipped.

 1. Retrieve Moodle credentials:
    - Username: Found in the `MOODLEUSERNAME` output
    - Password: Fetch from AWS Secrets Manager using the ARN in the `MOODLEPASSWORDSECRETARN` output